Please join us every Tuesday night for Food, Wine & Beer Pairings.

 Call for Reservations: 831-479-9777

 We have added a colorful twist to our Tuesday night Food and Wine pairings.
 Last Spring we invited local guest chefs into our kitchen to show us how to make some of their favorite dishes.
-We only have two this series but we always welcome new talent….are you game?
+We only have one brave soul this series but we always welcome new talent….are you game?

 District 7, aka Monterey County, has the longest growing season of all of the districts, a result of the chilled marine air from the Monterey Bay that rushes down the Salinas Valley each day.
 For cool climate varietals like Chardonnay and Pinot Noir, we source the grapes from our estate vineyards in the northern reaches of District 7, where morning fogs often linger until mid-day.
 This allows the intricate fruit flavors to develop while preserving crucial acidity.
 For sun lovers like Sauvignon Blanc and Cabernet Sauvignon, we grow the grapes on our estate vineyards located further south in District 7, where sunshine-filled days are followed by the cooling maritime influence in the late afternoons.